 Contact Our Charleston Personal Injury Lawyers

 If you are looking for help making a claim for a personal injury you have suffered, Salango Law, PLLC is ready to assist.
 Our Charleston personal injury lawyers are compassionate counselors and ruthless advocates.
 We are the partner you can trust during this difficult time to protect your rights and pursue the best possible recovery for your injuries.
-We invite you to schedule a free consultation to discuss your claim with one of our personal injury attorneys.
-Click here to contact us or call us at (304) 342-0512.
+We invite you to schedule a free consultation to discuss your claim with one of our experienced attorneys.
+Click here to contact us for legal advice or call us at (304) 342-0512.